 When project plans are developed, typically the project is broken into manageable segments or development cycles, target dates are identified, and criterion for each milestone is defined.
 Once development is underway, milestones become the focus of the team efforts; Team Members work to perform the tasks associated with upcoming milestones.

 Tip: Some parts of the Milestone Status view are product-specific.
 If you are not using the tool that populates a particular section of the view, that section will not contain data.

 The Milestone Status view (Figure 5-22) identifies where a development project stands with respect to a predefined milestone, such as an Alpha or Beta release date.
 Individual developers can use the Milestone Status view to identify the specific assignments they have to complete to meet an upcoming deadline.
 By adding database queries identifying which tasks and bugs have been assigned, individual developers can use a personalized Milestone Status view as a To Do list that highlights tasks remaining to be performed.

 Similarly, project managers can use the Milestone Status view to get a summary of the overall project status.
-They can leverage code volatility statistics to identify how much of the code is changing from one build to the next and coverage statistics to identify how much of the project source code has been tested.
+They can leverage code statistics to identify how much of the project source code has been tested.
 By adding queries to the standard report, a project manager can determine critical information, such as the status of the project's requirements and software defects.

-A Milestone Status view consists of five types of information:
+A Milestone Status view consists of two types of information: